-5. First Floor Tenant Signage
+4. First Floor Tenant Signage

-(Note: Names, marks, emblems, or logos less than 4 square feet in area shall not be counted against the allotment of permitted signs.)
+(Note: Names, marks, emblems, or logos less than 1 square feet in area shall not be counted against the allotment of permitted signs.)

 - a.
-First floor tenants are permitted four (4) signs total per building frontage, when multiple building frontages are leased by a single tenant.
-No more than three (3) building frontages per tenant, maximum. - b.
+First floor tenants are permitted three (3) signs total per building frontage.
+When multiple building frontages are leased by a single tenant, one (1) sign type shall be permitted per additional frontage.
+In the case of multiple frontages, the sign quantity can be shared between the multiple facades with not one façade receiving more than three signs. - b.
 Corner signage which establishes a visual presentation to both streets shall be counted as two (2) signs.
-Corner signs are only available for tenants that are leasing the corner space. - c.
-First floor tenants may select from the following sign types: major tenant signage, typical first floor tenant storefront signage, window signage, awning signage, and blade signage.
-First floor tenants are permitted four (4) signs total per building frontage, when multiple building frontages are leased by a single tenant.
-No more than three (3) building frontages per tenant, maximum.
+Corner signs are only available for tenants that are leasing a corner space. - c.
+First floor tenants may select from the following sign types: window signage, awning signage, canopy signage, wall signage, and projecting signage.
+Of the three (3) available signs per frontage, a tenant may only install two (2) of a given sign type, a single elevation shall not have all three (3) signs the same sign type. - d.
+A plaza sign is another option available to a tenant under the guidelines outlined under the plaza sign category, see paragraph C.11. - 5.
+Major Tenant / Second Floor Tenant signage (atop building on 1 and 2 story buildings, or between second floor window heads and third floor window sills on taller buildings) - a.
+Major tenant or second floor tenant signage is only permitted for a tenant leasing a minimum of 60'-0" in length of building frontage. - b.
+The maximum size of a major tenant sign shall be 75 square feet. - c.
+No portion of the sign shall project above the roof line or parapet wall on 1 and 2 story buildings.

-- d.
-Corner signage which establishes a visual presentation to both streets shall be counted as two (2) signs.
-Corner signs are only available for tenants that are leasing the corner space. - c.
-First floor tenants may select from the following sign types: major tenant signage, typical first floor tenant storefront signage, window signage, awning signage, and blade signage. - Major tenant signage (atop building on 1 and 2 story buildings, or between second floor window heads and third floor window sills on taller buildings) - a.
-Major tenant signage is only permitted for a first floor tenant leasing a minimum of 60'-0" in length of building frontage. - b.
-The maximum size of a major tenant sign for a first floor tenant shall be 60 square feet. - c.
-No portion of the sign may project above the roof line or parapet wall on 1 and 2 story buildings - d.
-On taller buildings, no portion of the sign may project above the third floor window sill line. - Typical first floor tenant storefront signage (above tenant entry doors yet beneath the second floor window sill) - a.
-The maximum size of typical storefront signage shall be 40 square feet. - b.
-Typical storefront signage shall be located in the signage panel provided above the first floor window head and below the second floor window sill.
+d.
+On taller buildings, no portion of the sign may project above the third floor window sill line.

-8. Window Signage
+6. Window Signage

 - a.
 A window sign is any sign, emblem, or logo which is affixed to the storefront or suspended within 4'-0" of the front plane of the storefront. - b.
-The maximum size of any window sign shall be 20 square feet. - c.
+The maximum size of any window sign shall be 25 square feet. - c.
 Window signage may be located anywhere within the fenestration opening. - d.
-"Open" and "Closed" signs are not permitted.
+"Open" and "Closed" signs are not permitted. - e.
+Oscillating lights, electronic displays, televisions, and computer monitors are not permitted. - f.
+High-quality materials should be used.
+Paper, cardboard, and thin plastic signs are not permitted. - g.
+Neon signs are permitted in windows and should be no brighter than necessary to allow passerby to easily read the message of the sign. - h.
+In lieu of wall signs: a tenant may forego the choice of utilizing wall signs to increase the allowable amount of window signage area per the following: - Window signs greater than 25 square feet of window area shall be permitted in lieu of wall signs and shall still adhere to the above listed requirements of the window signage sign type. - Maximum size of window signage shall be 100 square feet in lieu of providing wall signs.

-9. Awning Signage
+7. Awning Signage

 - a.
 The maximum size of an awning sign shall be 25 square feet, but shall not be allowed to be greater than 25% of the size of the awning. - b.
-A maximum of two (2) names, emblems, logos, or inscriptions shall be permitted per awning. - c.
-Awnings shall not be permitted to cover any portion of upper floor windows.
+A maximum of one (1) tenant name, emblem, logo, or inscription shall be permitted per awning. - Awnings shall not be permitted to cover any portion of upper floor windows.